 Introduction to Assessment of Pesticide Toxicology

-Central to the human health assessment of pesticide chemicals is the toxicological evaluation.
-This process involves the independent evaluation of data that informs on the human health effects of pesticide chemicals, which is subsequently used to make formal recommendations for use in European regulatory processes.
-The data are submitted by chemical companies and depending on the chemical can include metabolism and kinetic investigations, single and repeated dose toxicity studies ranging from acute to lifetime via oral, dermal or inhalation routes, tests on mutagenicity and fertility effects and other specific investigative studies.
+The toxicological assessment of pesticide (chemical) active substances involves the independent evaluation of data that inform on their effects on human health.
+These data are used to derive conclusions on the toxicity of the pesticide substance which are used to make formal regulatory recommendations.
+These data are submitted by chemical companies and, depending on the chemical, may include metabolism and kinetic investigations, single and repeated dose toxicity studies ranging from acute to lifetime via oral, dermal or inhalation routes, tests on mutagenicity and reproductive (fertility and developmental) effects and other specific investigative studies.

 The toxicological assessment of PPPs, which are mixtures containing one or more active substances,U involves the identification and GB/NI CLP classification of the human health hazards of the formulation.
 In addition, consideration is given to other factors such as dermal absorption of the active substance from the product for the non-dietary risk assessment and assessment of the toxicological relevance of metabolites in groundwater.
 For PPPs, a quantitative human health risk assessment is only performed for the active substance(s) and/or co-formulants of concern for which extensive toxicological datasets, enabling the establishment of reference values, are available.
 In addition, specific toxicological data may be required for the authorisation of PPPs.
 This includes data that inform on the acute toxicological hazard of the formulation and dermal absorption of the active substance(s) from the formulated product.